Every year medical school applicants ask a question that goes something like this:

 - it allows you to state your continued interest in a particular medical school.

-Make sure you have read my article on update letters here.
+If you would like to learn more about update letters, make sure to read my blog article on update letters here.

 Applying to medical school requires committing to years of preparation—studying and pursuing meaningful experiences.